Police

 Salecia Johnson incident

-On April 13, Salecia was taken to the principal’s office at Creekside Elementary in Baldwin, GA after being involved in an altercation with two other girls who were pushing one another, according to The Root.
+On April 13, Salecia was taken to the principal’s office at Creekside Elementary in Baldwin, GA after being involved in an altercation with two other girls who were pushing one another, according to CNN.

 Her mother Constance Ruff says that could have played a role in why she was acting out because her daughter was being disciplined and not the other girls.

-The statement also said the school called Salecia Johnson’s emergency contacts, who included Salecia’s parents and Ruff’s sister.
+The statement also said the school called Salecia Johnson’s emergency contacts.
+This included Salecia’s parents and Ruff’s sister.
 Despite the school’s claims they contacted the parents, Ruff says she does not have any records of the phone calls on her phone.

 “Our daughter was in police custody for more than an hour before we knew”, states Ruff.